wangsiyang68/quartz/content/index.md

 ---
 title: Welcome to Siyang's Digital Garden
 ---
+My motivation of maintaining this space is simple: Learning in Public and Learning by Design.

+I believe that by putting my learning notes out there in the public, this forces me to be more coherent and less lazy in writing.
+Besides writing for my future self, I will be presenting my learnings to the public as well.

+I want to make a habit of better consolidate my learnings.
+Learning is a cyclic process where old information should be continuously updated after real-life experimenting.
+By making it a habit to maintain my Digital Garden, I hope that it will eventually grow from a Work-In-Progress, to a slightly more complete Work-In-Progress.

-Here are some of his course notes written since Term 5 in SUTD (May 2022)
+Here are some of his course notes written since beginning note-taking in Term 5 of SUTD (May 2022)

 ## Term 5 (May - Aug 2022)
 [[Web Programming|50.003 Elements of Software Design]]